riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/README.md

     alt="rust-analyzer logo">
 </p>

-rust-analyzer is an **experimental** modular compiler frontend for the Rust language.
+rust-analyzer is a modular compiler frontend for the Rust language.
 It is a part of a larger rls-2.0 effort to create excellent IDE support for Rust.

 Work on rust-analyzer is sponsored by